-West Georgia Technical College has developed an emergency response and provides facility specific planning assistance.
+West Georgia Technical College has developed an emergency response and provides facility-specific planning assistance.
 We encourage all community members to become familiar with their building plans and campus plan.
 The college utilizes the Syn-Apps System for emergency notification.
-The Syn-Apps system can be accessed by those people throughout the College who have been trained, and appointed by their Executive Director of Campus Operations to effectively use the Syn-Apps Emergency Announcement System.
+The Syn-Apps system can be accessed by those people throughout the College who have been trained to effectively use the Syn-Apps Emergency Announcement System.
+This includes, but is not limited to, all Police.